Punjab CM Mann gets married to doctor from Kurukshetra | Politics

 She also thanked AAP leaders for their congratulatory messages.

-''May God bless him with a happy married life and both (the couple) always remain happy."
-AAP MP Chadha shared several pictures on his Twitter handle, one post showing Mann and himself on a sofa.
-He quoted a Punjabi song of celebration, ''Saade veer da vyah, Saanu gode gode chah'', as the caption.
+''May god bless him with a happy married life and both (the couple) always remain happy.

-There were also pictures of the groom at his festooned home, walking under a canopy held up by Chadha among others, and at the ceremony.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)